Universal spectral correlations in open Floquet systems with localized leaks: Spectral properties of the leaky quantum standar map

-This shift reflects the gradual approach to the closed system, as illustrated by the two-dimensional density of states of the leaky QSM shown in Figs.~\ref{fig:DOS_STM_COE}(b)-(d).
+This shift reflects the gradual approach to the closed system, as illustrated by the two-dimensional density of states of the L-QSM shown in Figs.~\ref{fig:DOS_STM_COE}(b)-(d).
 As the leak decreases from the bottom panel (d) to the top panel (b), the eigenvalues migrate away from the origin and further accumulate near the unit circle.
-In the limit $\Delta q \to 0$, the effect of leakage becomes negligible and the spectrum approaches that of the closed QSM, recovering COE statistics.
+In the limit $\Delta q \to 0$, the effect of leakage becomes negligible and the spectrum approaches that of the closed system recovering COE statistics.
+This approach is further discussed in Sec.~\ref{Sec:COEcrossover}.